opencarecc/opencareMakerPlaybook/how_to_engage_people_in_local_community.md

 **opencare** local team ([WeMake](wemake.cc) and [Municipality of Milan](www.comune.milano.it)) contacted four communities:

-1. Elderly people with a common passion: dancing;
+1. Elderly people with a common passion: dancing
-2. Parents of disabled childrens;
+2. Parents of disabled childrens
-3. Migrants;
+3. Migrants
-4. A “Social street”.
+4. A “Social street”

 ###### See [Engagement](engagement_in_opencare_project.html) in **opencare** project subchapters for more details.